 A strong team that works in collaboration paves the way for a great customer experience that can exceed customer expectations while simultaneously aligning with business goals and outcomes.

+Understanding the NPS benchmarks for your respective domain is essential for your strategy.
 Here's the long and short of it: CXM, if implemented correctly, can reduce customer churn, boost sales, enhance brand loyalty, and increase profits.
 What's important to remember here is that customer experience involves more of your customer's emotions and feelings, and measures how customers feel as a key performance metric.
 While it deals with many metrics that are intangible, you can take 5 tangible steps to create a winning CXM strategy:

 Get to know your customers and build an accurate buyer persona.